-(IMPORTANT: The following information is a basic outline describing aspects of U.K licensing and broadcasting procedure and law.
+(IMPORTANT: The following information is a basic outline describing aspects of U.K licensing and broadcasting procedure and law, as well as International practices.
 It is not a comprehensive legal guide to be relied upon without specific professional legal assistance.)

 As you would expect this area of film and television can be very complicated and it is advised to learn as much as possible to help avoid problems later and to prevent all your hard work on any project being impeded, or shelved by legal technicalities.